tylermumford/tylermumford.com/content/project/stock-market-game.md

 intended to be played either in person, or over something like Zoom—one player can share their screen so everyone can see the game and the scores.

-It's proved to be fun, and I've shared it with other family members.
+It's proven itself to be fun, and I've shared it with other family members.